phamcongthuy/challenge/_live/united-way-of-greater-los-angeles.md

    Jurisdictions targeted

-   â–ª Number of jurisdictions in LA County in which have we taken a digital or in person action
+   * Number of jurisdictions in LA County in which have we taken a digital or in person action

    Policy ideas proposed or refined

-   â–ª tenants rights policy reforms
+   * tenants rights policy reforms

-   â–ª prevention programs
+   * prevention programs

-   â–ª affordable housing development reforms
+   * affordable housing development reforms